Let's face it - handling rude customers is probably the worst part of working in customer service.

 'So, just to clarify, your delivery arrived late?
 That must be incredibly frustrating.
 I’m going to do all I can to get this sorted.'

 At first, some customers might jump to the conclusion that you're palming them off or being patronizing.

 Nevertheless, if your contact agents take the time to communicate their sense of duty to your customers, the customer will soon respond with kindness.

 Customers today are all too used to fast and impersonal customer service.

 Instead, set your company apart by demonstrating your dedication to building better customer relationships.

 To do this, simply give your customer more listening space if they need it.

-Your customer will soon lose steam if they realise you're actually listening to their point!
+Your customer will soon lose steam if they realize you're actually listening to their point.

-The only caveat with this step: remember not to personally apologise for the issue at hand.
+The only caveat with this step: remember not to personally apologize for the issue at hand.